Identity, Crimes, and Law Enforcement in the Metaverse: CRIMES

 One possible design-based way to deter money laundering while not deterring users from using the metaverse due to registration complexity is to require additional identifying information only if a user wants to use their metaverse account for financial transactions.
 This information would include valid account information from a physical world financial institution (e.g. bank).
-The user would not need for the institution to oversee the transactions (which would contradict the definition of a decentralized economy); the purpose of the account information is to ensure greater credibility and traceability.
+The user would not need the institution to oversee the transactions (which would contradict the definition of a decentralized economy); the purpose of the account information is to ensure greater credibility and traceability.
 Such information would also be tied to all of the user's avatars on the registry we have suggested in ``Identity''.
 For privacy, it could be available only to relevant algorithms (e.g. authentication algorithms).

-Additionally, measures could tackle transactions purely based in the metaverse (with cryptocurrencies but also with NFTs).
+Additionally, measures could tackle transactions that purely occur in the metaverse (with cryptocurrencies but also with NFTs).
 More information could be required for transactions exceeding a certain amount.
 Algorithms could be used to detect abnormal transactions of cryptocurrencies.
-Two 2022 studies (\cite{Gu} and \cite{Kampers}) respectively propose a three-part framework for anomaly detection in trading volumes - made of on-chain data collection, correlation analysis, and anomaly detection through a LSTM-based deep learning model with an attention mechanism on the output layer - and an unsupervised anomaly detection tool over data streams that combines KDE-Track and isolation-based anomaly detection.
+Two 2022 studies (\cite{Gu} and \cite{Kampers}) respectively propose a three-part framework for anomaly detection in trading volumes - made of on-chain data collection, correlation analysis, and anomaly detection through a long short-term memory deep learning model with an attention mechanism on the output layer - and an unsupervised anomaly detection tool over data streams that combines KDE-Track and isolation-based anomaly detection.
 One legal concern is whether universal standards on anomaly detection algorithms should be decided.\\

 \textbf{Tax violations in the metaverse.} Common criminal tax violations include tax fraud and tax evasion.
 Tax violations imply that there is taxation in the first place.
 Due to varying definitions of cryptocurrency and NFTs, there is little common ground on when cryptocurrency and NFT transactions should be taxed with countries outright banning cryptocurrencies (e.g. China), debating on this (e.g. India), being relatively loose on taxation laws (e.g. Singapore), or collecting capital gains tax (e.g. United Kingdom, Australia, and United States) with varying levels of strictness\footnote{United States: https://coinpedia.org/cryptocurrency-regulation/cryptocurrency-regulation-in-the-usa/\\Other countries: https://www.investopedia.com/cryptocurrency-regulations-around-the-world-5202122}.
 Tax laws are usually applied based on the related parties' location and citizenship.
 If our aim is for the metaverse to be unbounded by space, both should not be based on geographical borders.
 Thus, an international agreement on tax laws would need to be reached for the virtual economy to safely bloom.